singha53-zz/Eat-Smarter-Frontend/README.md

        - Calories
        - Amount of Ingredients
        - Link to full recipe
- * User can add recipe to their favourites tab by simply clicking the **Like** button for later
+ * User can add recipe to their favourites tab by simply clicking the 'Like' button for later
  * User can add recipe chip to each day of the week
  * Recieve immidiate indication of sugar intake based on recipes selected through a interactive visual graph